 All submissions must be made electronically.

-If you experience any techincal difficulties using the online nomination form, please send an email to email@example.com
+If you experience any technical difficulties using the online nomination form, please send an email to email@example.com

-For all other non-techincal questions or to request more information, please contact firstname.lastname@example.org
+For all other non-technical questions or to request more information, please contact firstname.lastname@example.org

 Entries are for work published or presented during the calendar year.
-The deadline for submission is January 5 ( end of day, 11:59 pm ).
-There is a fee of $50 per entry, payable by credit card only.
+The deadline for submission is January 9.
+There is a fee of $75 per entry, payable by credit card only.
 Entries will not be acknowledged.